Bracknell: History

-The name Bracknell is first recorded in a Winkfield Boundary Charter of AD 942 as Braccan heal, and may mean "Nook of land belonging to a man called Bracca", from the Old English Braccan (genitive singular of a personal name) + heal, healh (a corner, nook or secret place).
-An early form of the town's name, Brakenhale, still survives as the name of one of its schools.
-The town covers all of the old village of Easthampstead (though not all of the old parish) and the hamlet of Ramslade.
+The name Bracknell is first recorded in a Winkfield Boundary Charter of AD 942 as both Braccan heal and Braccan heale.
+This was previously thought to mean "a nook of land belonging to a man called Bracca", from the Old English Braccan (genitive singular of a personal name) + heal, healh (a corner, nook or secret place), although recent academic evidence suggests it means simply "a hidden place where bracken grows."
+Bracknell was subsequently named on maps as Brakenhale (a name that still survives as the name of one of its schools), Brakehal and Brackenhal.
+The town today covers all of the old village of Easthampstead (though not all of the old parish) and the hamlet of Ramslade.

+Evidence of human existence in Bracknell dates back to the end of the last ice age (c.
+10,000BC), with abundant flint tools found in nearby Amen Corner.
 There is a Bronze Age round barrow at Bill Hill.
 Easthampstead Park was a favoured royal hunting lodge in Windsor Forest and Catherine of Aragon was banished there until her divorce was finalised.
 It was later the home of the Trumbulls who were patrons of Alexander Pope from Binfield.

 To the north-east of the town, in the suburb of Quelm Park, is the Quelm Stone, a standing stone, and to the south-west, just over the border in Crowthorne, is Caesar's Camp, an Iron Age hill fort.

-One of the oldest buildings in the town is the 'Old Manor' public house, a 17th-century brick manor house featuring a number of priest holes.
-Next door once stood the 'Hind's Head' coaching inn, where it is said Dick Turpin used to drink.
-It is believed that there were once tunnels between the two, along which the famous highwayman could escape from the authorities.
+One of the oldest buildings in the town is the Old Manor public house, a 17th-century brick manor house featuring a number of priest holes.
 Other surviving old pubs are the Red Lion and the Bull, both timber-framed and dating from before the 18th century.

-The oldest place of worship in the town is the parish church of St Michael and St Mary Magdalene in Easthampstead.
+The oldest place of worship in the town is the parish church of St Michael and St Mary Magdalene's Church, Easthampstead.
 There has been a church there since Saxon times, although the present building dates from the mid 19th century, except for the lower portions of the Tudor tower.
 Holy Trinity Church near the town centre was built in 1851.